 A new tool cannot be added to an existing geoprocessing service.
 You must republish the existing tool and include the new tool in a new, single geoprocessing service.

 By default, a geoprocessing service created with an administrator role is accessible by all the other accounts from which it was created.
-To restrict the service to certain roles, log in to ArcGIS Server Manager and use the Security tab to set restricted roles.
+To restrict the service to certain roles, sign in to ArcGIS Server Manager and set the roles on the Security tab.

 See Quick tour of authoring and sharing geoprocessing services for detailed steps to publish geoprocessing services.